darinz/ML/02_generative_learning/01_gda.md

 where $\theta$ is some appropriate function of $\phi, \Sigma, \mu_0, \mu_1$.
 This is exactly the form that logistic regression—a discriminative algorithm—used to model $p(y=1|x)$.

+**The beautiful insight:** Under the GDA assumptions, the posterior probability naturally takes the form of a logistic function!
+This shows a deep connection between generative and discriminative approaches.

 **Theoretical Connection and Bias-Variance Tradeoff:**
 - When the GDA assumptions hold, the posterior $p(y|x)$ is a logistic function of $x$, but the converse is not true.
 - GDA has lower variance but higher bias (if the Gaussian assumption is wrong); logistic regression has higher variance but lower bias.
 - GDA is **asymptotically efficient**: in the limit of very large training sets, no algorithm is strictly better at estimating $p(y|x)$ if the model assumptions are correct.
 - Logistic regression is more **robust**: it makes fewer assumptions and is less sensitive to model misspecification.

+**The bias-variance insight:** GDA makes stronger assumptions (Gaussian data), which gives it lower variance but higher bias if the assumptions are wrong.
+Logistic regression makes fewer assumptions, giving it lower bias but higher variance.

 **When to Choose GDA vs. Logistic Regression:**